second-state/smart-contract-search-engine/documentation/harvesting.md

 ![diagram](images/harvest_py_full_and_topup_diagram.png)

 **Phase 2 - Step 1**
 Create a bash file, say, `~/startup2.sh` and make it executable with the `chmod a+x` command.
 Then put the following code in the file.
+Please be sure to replace `https://testnet-rpc.cybermiles.ii:8545` with that of your RPC.
 ```bash
 #!/bin/bash
 while true